 PONYBOY: What was it like when you spent time with designer/artist Stephen Sprouse?

 DIANNE BRILL: I loved Stephen.
 I loved his face.
 I loved to hug him.
 I loved to drink coffee and just talk for hours.
 He was so beautiful as a man and loving.
 Every time I would meet him, which was often, I was just so thrilled to see him.
 He shot a ton of polaroids of me one night after a party at my apartment.
 I felt so pretty when he photographed me.
-He made an amazing art piece as big as a movie screen of me taking a photo of me and then putting it through an old fashioned roll fax machine and wiggling it around.
-Later he made these huge silk screens and created this one piece where I am holding a Brillo box, but my hand is over the O so it looks like Brill.
-He did a show with me, Debbie Harry, and Iggy Pop, I think, and a couple other mega-huge images with a guy who he was dating, who wore his hair, clothes and style the same as Stephen.
+He made an amazing art piece as big as a movie screen of me taking a photo of me and then putting it through an old-fashioned roll fax machine and wiggling it around.
+Later he made these huge silk screens and created this one-piece where I am holding a Brillo box, but my hand is over the O so it looks like Brill.
+He did a show with me, Debbie Harry, and Iggy Pop, I think, and a couple of other mega-huge images with a guy who he was dating, who wore his hair, clothes and style the same as Stephen.

 PONYBOY: We love the Adel Rootsein mannequin collaboration.
 Is it still in production?

 DIANNE BRILL: Yes!
 Selling better than ever.
 The Shape of the Decade (DB1 ,DB2, & DB3) lives on!

 PONYBOY: You’ve walked the runway for incredible designers, including Jean Paul Gaultier, Thierry Mugler and Vivienne Westwood.
 What were those experiences like?

 DIANNE BRILL: I am hopelessly devoted to Manfred Thierry Mugler and he influenced my life greatly.
 I walked for him for nine years and it was a complete dream.
 He made me look like I could only have imagined in the mind of a girl, imagining what it would be like to be a muse for a fashion designer in Paris.